Surieyan: Production

-After the success of Vasanthakala Paravai (1991), K. T. Kunjumon again collaborated with the lead actor and director of that film (Sarathkumar and Pavithran) in a new project titled Surieyan.
+After the success of Vasanthakala Paravai (1991), K. T. Kunjumon again collaborated with cast member Sarathkumar and director Pavithran for a new project titled Surieyan.
 During the scene where the title character shaves his hair, Sarathkumar himself did so because the producers were unable to hire a barber.
 The film was shot at different locations including Top Slip and places in Rajasthan.
 S. Shankar and A. Venkatesh worked as associate directors.